14 Introduction to workshop

 Why do we structure it this way?

-• To follow β€œproject-oriented” workflows (covered in Chapter 5).
+• To follow β€œproject-oriented” workflows (covered in ).

-• To follow some standard conventions in R, like having a DESCRIPTION file (which is important for Chapter 5).
+• To follow some standard conventions in R, like having a DESCRIPTION file (which is important for ).

 • To keep types of files separate, like raw data raw and in the data-raw/ folder, R scripts/functions in the R/ folder, and documents like R Markdown / Quarto files in doc/.

-This structure also supports our workflow and processes throughout the course, which will be to:
+This structure also supports our workflow and processes throughout the workshop, which will be to:

 • Track package dependencies in the DESCRIPTION file.